Meeting the Community Where They Are: Why Faith-Based Listening Sessions Matter for ATTR-CM Awareness

 Bridging Medicine and Ministry

-โ€œMy heart is in the community,โ€ Dr. White explained. โ€œWe have to go where people are.
+Dr. White treats patients with heart failure, so participating in the listening session felt like a natural extension of the work she does every day. โ€œMy heart is in the community,โ€ she explained. โ€œWe have to go where people are.
 It was an honor to hear directly from community members about their concerns and how we, as medical professionals, can help.โ€

-Though Baltimore is home to world-renowned institutions like Johns Hopkins, Bishop Carter acknowledged that historical distrust has prevented many community members from seeking care there.
-That reality makes the churchโ€™s role even more vital.
+Although Baltimore is home to world-renowned medical institutions like Johns Hopkins, Bishop Carter acknowledged that historical distrust has kept many community members from seeking care there, making the churchโ€™s role in connecting people to health information and resources even more vital.

 Why the Church Setting Matters